 A hive of activity on the desk this weekend as my mojo returns for painting, another Breton unit but for my Kingdom of Domnonée army from the 4th to the 11th century.
 All metal from Footsore miniatures, with various shield makes, LBMS transfers and metal spears I made myself.
 Really easy to paint these and happy with the result.
 This base with it flag will designate an attached command on a stand for Impetus, although I prefer seperate commanders normally as I tend to get them mostly killed when attached!

 Completed two units of archers, one for late Roman -Alan archers and a generic Archer dark age base.

 Figures are Footsore miniatures.
 They will fit into any of my late Roman and dark age armies nicely.

-More naked Victrix Celts off the painting desk this weekend, another Aulerci Diablintes heavy foot unit ready to fight off the roman invader!
+More naked Victrix Tribesmen off the painting desk this weekend, another Aulerci Diablintes heavy foot unit ready to fight off the roman invader!

 I managed to assemble the whole remaining 180 Victrix miniatures over the last three weeks, predominantly undercoated they are now awaiting paint over the remainder of Autumn and winter?

 I am not looking forward to painting the clothed figures in plaid, but have settled on some contrast patterns, that I have made recipes for over the last three days.
 I have also mass based the shields and started cuting out the LBM transfers.